 English is a fascinating subject but also a difficult subject to grasp if learning from another language.
 Whether you are Dyslexic or just coming in learning from another language it is a different set of rules to learn and a very different set of writing skills than many other alphabets.

-The clarity and straight forwardness of not having any accents at first makes english appear more simple than many foreign languages but the hidden rules of the language itself and the alphabet itself is a difficulty.
+The clarity and straight forwardness of not having any accents at first makes English appear simpler than many foreign languages but the hidden rules of the language itself and the alphabet itself is a difficulty.

-Dyslexia ESL is the spinning or turning of the alphabetical letters during reading which many non-Dyslexic readers do.
+Dyslexia as a Second Language is the spinning or turning of the alphabetical letters during reading which many non-Dyslexic readers do.
 It is not just the Dyslexic readers who spin letters while reading things.
-Foreign readers are also translating differences between their language and the english language when learning and writing english.
-The spinning affect of a b so similar to a d is not an easy thing for anyone who is learning English as a Second Language.
+Foreign readers are also translating differences between their language and the English language when learning and writing English.
+The spinning effect of a b so similar to a d is not an easy thing for anyone who is learning English as a Second Language.

 If you take the letter p, lower case and get it confused with d you may be Dyslexic or you may just be a reader of a foreign language that is used to reading with an accent above the letter which gave the letter a placement while you were reading in your original language.

 The Love Dyslexia Brand Mugs illustrates rotated letters in a friendly product.
 Seeing compared sentences of Dyslexia reading alternatives can be a great conversation starter.

 The shape of Letters needs to be clear so that the foreign reader can separately read each alphabetical letter as it is intended.
 The shapes of most fonts in English uniform each of the letters to look similar to each other to the degree that often the letters look identical with only one difference in the typeface.

 The Foreign reader needs to be able to see more than one difference per letter if it is possible and the clarity of the alphabetical letters need to emphasize the difference between the two letters that may happen to be similar to one another.